rajaram1991/Advance-Database-Organization/Readme.txt

 /***************************************************************************************************
  * OverView of Design
  * *************************************************************************************************/
-B+-tree index is implemented in this Project.
+B+-tree index is implemented in this assignment.
 The index is backed up by a page file and pages of the index are accessed through the buffer manager.
 Each node  occupies one page.
 A B+-tree stores pointer to records (RID) index by a keys of a given datatype.

 Index Manager Functions:
 These functions are used to initialize the index manager and shut it down, freeing up all acquired resources.